arielzn/arielzn.github.io/_posts/2016-10-05-git-commands.markdown

 $ git push origin dev
 {% endhighlight %}

-Then after modifying code and commiting you can compare with the master
+Then after working on the code and commiting you can compare with master

 {% highlight bash %}
 $ git diff master dev